 I never copy myself or anyone else.
-In 37 years, I have made 500 sculptures and no two are the same.
+In over 40 years, I have made more than 540 sculptures and no two are the same.

 Einstein said: “More important than knowledge, use your imagination”.
 To that, I have added curiosity, invention and sudden flashes of insight that strike in the middle of the night.
-I have used every conceivable material from sticks and stones, and bones and bronze and aluminum and steel.
+I have used every conceivable material, including sticks, stones, bones, crystal, glass, bronze, aluminum, and steel.
 When creating, I enter another level of being.
 If you stand back and watch me, you will see me constantly in motion, looking and working on all sides, at all times.